 When sending your little one with drinks to school, opt for safe containers.
 Even “BPA free” bottles and sippies have been shown to contain endocrine disruptors (hormone disruptors) as companies switch from BPA to other potentially toxic chemicals.
 In fact, 70% of BPA free plastics tested in a study were shown to contain endocrine disruptors.
 Instead going crazy trying to keep up with the toxic treadmill by looking to avoid BPA or another chemical specifically, look for safer choices instead.
 Opt for glass if they will allow.
 If not try stainless steel or plastics #2, #4 and #5 in the triangle at the bottom.
 These are safer choices.

 4. PACK SAFELY

-When packing all of baby’s items for the day, opt for PVC free bags.
-PVC is relies heavily on toxic chemicals like lead and phthalates, which should be avoided.
+When packing all of baby’s items for the day, opt for PVC-free bags.
+PVC relies heavily on toxic chemicals like lead and phthalates, which should be avoided.
 Look for canvas, nylon or other more natural fabrics.
 There are a lot of great cloth options to avoid plastic baggies and plastic wrap.

 5. LOOK FOR GREEN INITIATIVES

 As the green movement grows, more schools and daycares are becoming aware that green initiatives are important and directly impact the health of their students.
 The Environmental Working Group found that “green schools” had fewer absences, and another study found that “green technology could ” lower …cold and influenza by 9% to 20%, and allergies and asthma drop by 8% to 25%.
 (Indoor Environment Department at the Lawrence Berkeley National Design Laboratory in California)

 Schools that have green initiatives already will likely be open to less toxic choices if they do not already have this in place.
 If they do not have a green initiative, consider requesting one that will assist schools in being more sustainable for our environment and healthier for our children.